 Master of Ceremonies

-Sunil Badami, a bon vivant, raconteur & flâneur who’s written for publications inter/nationally, appeared on stage and hosted his own national radio show.
+Sunil Badami, a bon vivant, raconteur and flâneur who’s written for publications inter/nationally, has appeared on stage and hosted his own national radio show.

 The SSI Mosaic Gala is a ticketed, fundraising, black-tie gala dinner with an international/multicultural theme that showcases Australia’s diverse cultures.

 There is a tantalising degustation menu featuring cuisines from various cultures and entertainment is provided by groups presenting traditional dance and musical performances.

 SSI’s Gala is a dazzling mosaic: bringing many different elements together to form a beautiful whole.